AlexThoma5/one_percent/README.md

 ### Colour Scheme

-⚠️INSTRUCTIONS ⚠️

-Explain your colors and color scheme.
-Consider adding a link and screenshot for your color scheme using [coolors](https://coolors.co/generate).

-When you add a color to the palette, the URL is dynamically updated, making it easier for you to return back to your color palette later if needed.
-See example below:

-⚠️ --- END --- ⚠️
+The website uses a dark, atmospheric theme with subtle glowing gradients and layered transparency.
+Rather than solid backgrounds, components use semi-transparent overlays that let the dynamic background shine through.
+I've always been a huge fan of Apple and their simple yet beautiful UIs.
+This led me down the path of using opacity and layering to create depth and a modern feel throughout my site.

-I used [coolors.co](https://coolors.co/080708-3772ff-df2935-fdca40-e6e8e6) to generate my color palette.
+I used [coolors.co](https://coolors.co/0a0f24-4aa8ff-d46aff-ffffff-d1d5db) to generate my color palette.

-- `#000000` primary text.
+- #0A0F24 primary background.
+- #4AA8FF right glow / accent blue.
+- #D46AFF left glow / accent pink.
-- `#3772FF` primary highlights.
+- #FFFFFF primary text.
-- `#DF2935` secondary text.
+- #D1D5DB secondary text.

-- `#FDCA40` secondary highlights.
+(Note: Transparent overlays use rgba(10,15,36,0.5–0.95) to allow the dynamic glowing background to show through.)

 ![screenshot](documentation/coolors.png)

 ### Typography

-⚠️ INSTRUCTIONS ⚠️

-Explain any fonts and icon libraries used, like **Google Fonts**, **Font Awesome**, etc. Consider adding a link to each font used, the Font Awesome site (if used), or similar icon library.

-⚠️ --- END --- ⚠️
+While maintaining a modern, Apple-esque aesthetic, I chose fonts that reflect clarity, simplicity, and readability.
+My goal was to create a clean, professional look that complements the overall dark, glowing design of the site.

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Inter](https://fonts.google.com/specimen/Inter) was used for the headers and titles.
-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Roboto](https://fonts.google.com/specimen/Roboto) was used for all other body text.
-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer and category icons.

 ## Wireframes